Undergraduate Students

 Identify and explore possible career paths and set career goals.

-Take a free, self-service career assessments and meet with a counselor to understand how your results inform your understanding of personal interests, skills, values, and lifestyle preferences, which impact your academic and career decisions.
+Take a free, self-service career assessments to understand how your personal interests, skills, values, and lifestyle preferences connect to your academic and career paths.

 If you need support choosing your major, you can connect with an Academic Advisor in the Academic Advising & Student Achievement Center (AASAC).